Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Tasks

 \subsection{Masked Language Modelling}

-MLM is one of two training objectives for BERT, and the only training objective for RoBERTa.
-For BERT or RoBERTa to form good representations of the scalar adverbs, the larger context needs to contain information about which ones are most likely in any given instance, even if a good variety of them are logically possible and in principle acceptable.
+MLM is one of two training objectives for BERT, and the only objective for RoBERTa.
+For BERT or RoBERTa to form good representations of the scalar adverbs, the larger context needs to contain information about which ones are most likely in any given instance.
 According, we directly evaluate the raw Masked Language Modelling outputs for the target phrases we selected.
 How well does each model predict a scalar adverb in a context when it is masked?

 Based on the discussion in Section \ref{background}, we expect this task to be extremely difficult.
 For most of our examples, it appears that humans would be unlikely to succeed in predicting the masked word.
-However, through learned attention weights, BERT and RoBERTa integrate information over a large time window.
-It could be the case that they perform better than expected, potentially better than humans do.
-Potential sources of information about the scalar adverb include collocations or selectional restrictions involving the following adjective, and rhetorical devices or idiomatic expressions that involve the preceding context.
+However, through learned attention weights, BERT and RoBERTa integrate information over a large time window, potentially performing better than expected.
+Possible sources of information about the scalar adverb include collocations or selectional restrictions involving the following adjective, and rhetorical devices or idiomatic expressions that involve the preceding context.
 Hence, we systematically explore the success of MLM in predicting a masked adverb.
 If MLM is successful, that means that the predictive information is present in a way that is not intuitively evident, whereas if MLM fails, that tends to suggest that predictive information is simply lacking in the text stream.

 In light of the difficulty of the task, we report two measures.
-One is the Mean Reciprocal Rank (MRR) for the original adverb, which scores high if the adverb that occurred is ranked highly even if it is not the one that actually appeared.
-The Mean Reciprocal Rank for each adverb is defined as
+One is the Mean Reciprocal Rank (MRR) for the original adverb, which scores high if the adverb that occurred is ranked highly even if it is not the one that actually appeared \footnote{Unlike \citet{truong-etal-2023-language}, we do not use Weighted Hit Rate (WHR) since this requires a fixed set of wrong predictions.} .
+MRR is defined as

 Where $N$ is the number of items for the original target adverb and $rank_{adv}$ is the rank of the original target adverb among the model's predictions.